MicroStrategy/rest-api-docs/docs/common-workflows/manage-incremental-refresh-report/retrieve-an-irr-definition-with-advanced-properties.md

 ---
-title: Workflow Sample - Retrieve the Incremental Refresh Report Definition With Advanced Properties
+title: Workflow sample - Retrieve the incremental refresh report definition with advanced properties
-sidebar_label: Retrieve an IRR Definition with Advanced Properties
+sidebar_label: Retrieve an IRR definition with advanced properties
 description: This topic covers several workflows to retrieve the definition for an Incremental Refresh Report with an advanced property value.
 ---